opennetworkinglab/aether-docs/developer/roc.rst

 You could configure it to push to a live aether-in-a-box core by doing something like this::

-   sed -i 's^http://aether-roc-umbrella-sdcore-test-dummy/v1/config/5g^http://webui.omec.svc.cluster.local:9089/config^g' MEGA_Patch.curl
+   sed -i 's^http://aether-roc-umbrella-sdcore-test-dummy/v1/config/5g^http://webui.omec.svc.cluster.local:9089/config^g' MEGA_Patch_40.curl

    #apply the patch
-   ./MEGA_Patch.curl
+   ./MEGA_Patch_40.curl

 (Note that if your Aether-in-a-Box was installed on a different machine that port-forwarding may be necessary)